8.2 SMAW Equipment and Setup

 Safety Considerations

 The amperage rating for each component can be found in the user’s manual, product information slip, or printed on the component itself.
-Be sure you are using components that are rated for the amperage you will be using.
-Using a component at an amperage beyond its safe working rating can damage that part or other parts of the welding system.
+It’s essential to be sure you are using components that are rated for the amperage you will be using because using a component at an amperage beyond its safe working rating can damage that part or other parts of the welding system.
+Always refer to the manufacturer’s recommendations when setting up a welding machine.
+This will help you understand how much power your machine and its components are rated for and the necessary electrical safety requirements.

-One last safety consideration when setting up your welding system is the service power you are plugging the machine into.
-While some welders can be plugged into a standard 110/120 volt wall outlet, most production welding systems require a 220/240v or even a 440/480v circuit.
-Also, even if you can plug a welder into a standard wall outlet, welders usually require a 20 amp circuit breaker at minimum, which is not standard in most residential circuits.
-In the case of higher voltage circuits, a 30 or 50-amp breaker may be required.
+One last safety consideration to be mindful of when setting up your welding system is the service power you are plugging the machine into.
+While some welders can be plugged into a standard 110V/120V wall outlet, most production welding systems require a 220V/240V or even a 440V/480V circuit.
+Even if you can plug a welder into a standard wall outlet, welders usually require a 20 amp circuit breaker at minimum, which is not standard in most residential circuits.
+In the case of higher voltage circuits, a 30 amp or 50 amp breaker may be required.
 It is very important that you be sure your electrical supply is adequate for the machine you are running.
-All work performed on any electrical service supply should be done by a professional.
-It is never your responsibility as a welder to work on these electrical systems.
-Follow proper lockout/tagout procedures if you encounter any damaged systems or equipment, and do not attempt to fix the problem yourself.

 SMAW Setup

 The next step is to attach the welding leads to the welder.
-The welder should have two different attachment points.
-One will be positive, and the other negative.
+The welder should have two different attachment points: one will be positive, and the other negative.
 The electrode you will use determines how you need to hook up the leads.
 Most welding electrodes require the welding circuit to be connected in DCEP.
 This means that the electrode lead is plugged into the positive terminal of the welder, and the work lead will be plugged into the negative terminal.
 If you needed to connect the leads in DCEN configuration, you would simply switch the electrode lead to the negative terminal and the work lead to the positive terminal.

 SMAW Controls and Settings

-The last two controls do not always appear on every welder.
-One will be labeled “Arc-control,” “Arc-dig,” or “Arc-force.”
-All of these terms mean essentially the same thing.
-We will discuss specific arc-control settings later in this chapter.
-The purpose of this setting is to make minor changes in how the welding arc behaves, making certain welding situations easier to manage.
-The other control will be labeled “Hot Start.”
-SMAW is notorious for it being difficult to start the welding arc.
-The hot start function helps start the arc at the beginning of the weld.
+The last two controls do not appear on every welder.
+The first of these is the arc-control setting, which we’ll cover later in this chapter.
+The purpose of this setting is to make minor changes in how the welding arc behaves, which could make certain welding situations easier to manage.
+The other possible control is the hot start function, which helps start the arc at the beginning of the weld.
+The SMAW process is notorious for being difficult to start the welding arc, so this setting could help.

 Attributions